sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we have a nested array `[3, 4]` inside the main array `arr`.
 We use destructuring syntax to assign the first two values of `arr` (`1` and `2`) to the variables `num1` and `num2`, and then we use another set of square brackets to access the nested array and assign its values (`3` and `4`) to the variables `num3` and `num4`.

-### 157. How to set default values in destructuring ?
+### Question 157.
+How to set default values in destructuring ?

 In JavaScript, you can set default values in destructuring by using the assignment operator (`=`) within the destructuring syntax.
 Here's an example: